 for Knee Pain

-While in some cases medication and physical therapy suffice, in severe instances, you may require knee surgery.
-The Bay Area Orthopaedic & Sports Specialists is a specialized orthopedic treatment center in Emeryville, CA. We have extensive experience providing surgical treatment for knee injuries.
-Our lead physician Dr. Warren J Strudwick Jr. (MD), has worked with hundreds of patients – professional athletes included – and he is one of the most reputed orthopedic surgeons in California.
+While in some cases medication and physical therapy suffice, in severe instances, you may require surgery.
+The Bay Area Orthopaedic & Sports Specialists is a specialized orthopedic treatment center in Emeryville, CA. We have extensive experience providing surgical treatment for knee injuries to our patients.
+Our lead physician, Dr. Warren J Strudwick Jr., M.D., has worked with hundreds of patients – professional athletes included – and he is one of the most reputed orthopedic surgeons in California.
 You can trust him for knee surgery.

 Signs that you need to see the doctor right away

 When you first visit us for treatment, Dr. Strudwick will first put you on medication and physical therapy.
 Since surgery is an invasive treatment, it is usually recommended as the final course of treatment.

 You should contact the doctor right away if you experience the following signs and symptoms: